Guest Posts

 Reducing Wear, Cleaning, and Extending Life of Granite Surface Plates

-Ideally, clean your plate at the beginning and end of the day with appropriate cleaner.
-Note that the evaporation of the cleaner can cause chilling, which may distort the surface.
-Allow an hour for small plates to normalize and 2 hours for large plates.
+It is ideal to clean your plate at the start and end of each day, using the appropriate cleaner.
+Be aware that the evaporation of cleaner can lead to temperature changes that distort the surface—allow about an hour for small plates and two hours for larger plates to normalize.

 Surface Plate Calibration